 Planning for better times

-Despite the numerous hardships, many businesses continue to survive and even thrive.
-Frequently, the principal keys to success include the ability to flex into a leaner model, innovation in meeting changing market demands and an emphasis on service.
+Despite these hardships, many businesses have continued to survive and even thrive.
+Common keys to success include the ability to transition to a leaner model, meet changing market demands and focus on service.

-Think of these principles as you plan for the time when economic sluggishness fades and growth returns.
-Here are five tips to keep in mind as you begin your planning.
+Consider the following principles as you plan for the time when economic sluggishness fades and growth returns.

 1 Remember your roots

-A lull in activity is a great time to revisit the reason why you got into business—especially if you haven't considered it in a while.
+A lull in activity is a great time to revisit the reason why you got into business in the first place—especially if you haven't considered it in a while.
 Has the business rationale changed?
 Does it fulfill a new mission or purpose?
-If so, your employees, customers and prospects will appreciate hearing about the new perspective.
+If so, your employees, customers and prospects will appreciate hearing about this new perspective.

 2 Get smarter